SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

 .. contents::
    :local:
    :depth: 1

-Creating a Simple Table
+Creating a Standard Table
 -----------------
-The following example shows how to create a simple table:
+The following is an example of the syntax used to create a standard table:

 .. code-block:: postgres